"Sumptuous, seductive and a bit scary…will stalk your dreams" ~ NME 9/10

-A sure-fire party starter on the festival circuit they have appeared at Glastonbury, Boomtown, WOMAD, Secret Garden Party, Belladrum, Bearded Theory, Nozstock, and Goulash Disko (Croatia), to name just a few!
+Balkan-beats-meets-ska party starters Mr Tea and the Minions inspire uncontrollably silly dancing and wild bouts of jumping wherever they go.
+A sure-fire standout on the festival circuit, they have appeared at Glastonbury, Boomtown, WOMAD, Secret Garden Party, Belladrum, Bearded Theory, Nozstock, and Goulash Disko (Croatia), to name just a few!

 Hot new voice Cara Hammond was recently chosen as BBC Introducing Artist of the Week for her soulful indie-pop, a sound that has been described as Lianne de Havas meets Amy Winehouse.
 Writing and performing since she was 14, she’s wowed festival audiences from Love Supreme to Boomtown.
 Taking inspiration from artists such as Dua Lipa, Paolo Nutini and Ben Howard, Hammond is quickly growing a global following – catch her at HowTheLightGetsIn while you can!

 "I like it!
 It's kinda... cheeky!" ~ Richie Hawtin